 Most online writers mistakenly believe that creating and editing videos and uploading them to YouTube requires expensive equipment and technical expertise.
 Nothing can be further from the truth.

 All that is needed is a computer with a broadband connection, a web camera and a microphone.
-You can easily record and edit video films using free software such as Windows Movie Maker, which is included with Windows XP and later versions.
+You can easily get recording and editing video films from using video editing services, if you are more inventive, free software such as Windows Movie Maker, which is included with Windows XP and later versions.
 Recording and editing a video using Windows Movie Maker is extremely simple even if you have never shot a video before.

 Before recording the video, you should write the script for the video.
 The simplest approach is to list the main points of the script in a computer file such as Word and to keep it open on the computer screen during the recording.